 - Mermaid Melody Pichi Pichi Pitch, being loosely based on "The Little Mermaid", revolves around the idea of mermaids being good singers.

 - Hayame in Hell Teacher Nube is yet another mermaid with the ability to create Magic Music.

 - The Merrow from Berserk.
 It is their best weapon.

-- Akira Okouchi from Mahou Sensei Negima! pactio name is Siren Valida while the outfit is more clearly mermaid themed than harpie.
+- Akira Okouchi from Mahou Sensei Negima! pactio name is Siren Valida while the outfit is more clearly mermaid-themed than harpie.

 - Sailor Moon: Sailor Aluminum Seiren is named for a Siren but is clearly filled with mermaid influences, and comes from Planet Mermaid.
 An overall blue color scheme, a seashell charm on her choker, her attack, Galactia Tsunami, is water based.
-In the amine it is just her throwing juice boxes and water bottles.
+In the anime it is just her throwing juice boxes and water bottles.
 Her anime civilian name, Reiko Aya, even contains a pun on Mermaid.

 - Sirenoid from Bakugan is quite clearly based off of a mermaid.

 - The 1858 painting by Frederic Leighton, The Fisherman and the Siren has a siren with a fish-tail seducing a young man.

 - Magic: The Gathering goes back and forth with this trope.
 On the one hand, there's the merfolk card Seasinger, which is modeled after the siren legends.
 On the other, they have a separate "siren" creature type as seen on Alluring Siren

 - The Sirens of Theros Avert the trope entirely, as they are a hybrid of Greek Sirens and Harpies, meaning vulture-like wings, talons, and such beautiful singing voices that shipwreck victims don't care.